Flyers fire John Tortorella with 9 games left in Year 3 of tenure

-Associate head coach Brad Shaw will take over as head coach on an interim basis.
-Keith Jones, the Flyers' president of hockey operations, and Danny Briere, the team's general manager, will meet with the media to discuss the move at 5 p.m. on Thursday evening before their game against Montreal.
+Associate coach Brad Shaw will take over as head coach on an interim basis.
+General manager Danny Briere will meet with the media to discuss the move at 5 p.m.
+ET before the Flyers' home game against the Canadiens.
+The press conference will be live streamed here on NBC Sports Philadelphia's YouTube page.

 Stay in the game with the latest updates on your beloved Philadelphia sports teams!
 Sign up here for our All Access Daily newsletter.